 C.S.
 Lewis at University College

 After the war, C.S.
 Lewis returns to University College in January 1919.
-He starts reading Classical Honour Moderations, an examination in Latin and Greek meant to prepare for the Final Honour School, the study of Classical Philosophy and Ancient History, called ‘Greats’.
-Lewis performs brilliantly in his studies, and he takes a First Class degree in Classic Honour Moderations in March 1920.
-In June 1922, he sits for the Greats examination.
-On 4 August 1922, it is announced that he had been awarded First Class Honours, and he takes his B.A. the following day.
-After graduating, the twenty-three-year-old Lewis thinks about his future and the possibility of staying in Oxford.
-However, the future of Classics and Philosophy is uncertain.
-He is advised to stay in Oxford for one more year to take a degree in English Literature.
-It is a newly instituted degree, as the Oxford Honours School of English Language and Literature is deeply committed to language study.
-Lewis follows the advice, and he takes his finals in June 1923.
-After his oral examination on 10 July, he is awarded another First Class Honours degree.
+He starts reading Classical Honour Moderations, an examination in Latin and Greek meant to prepare for the Final Honour School, the study of ancient history and philosophy, called ‘Greats’.
+He performs brilliantly in his studies and takes a First Class degree in Classic Honour Moderations in March 1920.
+On 24 May 1921, he wins the Chancellor’s English Essay Prize with an essay on ‘Optimism’.
+He is invited to read aloud a section of his essay at the university’s annual ceremony at which honorary degrees are conferred, conducted in Oxford’s Sheldonian Theatre.
+In June 1922, Lewis sits for the Greats examination.
+On 4 August, it is announced that he has been awarded First Class Honours, and he takes his B.A. the following day.

 Tutor